 Usually “yes” is the answer.
 This is mainly because by the time that an organisation has gone to the expense of artwork and creating a print design it will need to be produced in bulk quantities to be cost-effective.

 For a mailing house like us, there is also a set-up cost for printing equipment, so in practice, minimum orders of 1,000 are required.
 This in itself though is not bulk mail, the Royal Mail definitions for bulk mail are:

 - Larger letters – over 10,000 larger letters

-There are a range of direct mail formats, these need to be carefully considered for each mailing as some will work better than others depending upon the goals of the campaign.
-Formats available include brochures, catalogues, letters, magazines, postcards and many more.
+There are a range of direct mail formats that need to be carefully considered for each mailing as some will work better than others depending upon the goals of the campaign.
+Formats available include brochures, catalogues, letters, magazines, postcards, and many more.
 Some formats will cost more than others, so format selection is important when determining campaign costs and potential ROI.

-Therefore, it is often an excellent idea to outsource to a Mailing House like bakergoodchild who have all the equipment in place and can be a one-stop shop for all your print, mail and postage needs.
-In addition, too, mailing houses will have in-house resources to plan and project manage direct mail campaigns.
+Therefore, it is often an excellent idea to outsource to a mailing house like bakergoodchild who have all the equipment in place and can be a one-stop-shop for all your print, mail, and postage needs.
+In addition, mailing houses have in-house resources to plan and manage direct mail campaigns.

-This article is just one of a series providing “what is” and definition type content please read the following articles too:
+This article is just one of a series providing “what is” and definition-type content, please read the following articles too for further information:

 Work with bakergoodchild and we can manage the entire direct mail campaign process with you from concept through to distribution.
 Why not call us today on 0800 612 1972 to discuss your requirements and create your own live definition of a direct mail campaign?
 You can also contact us via our contact us page here.
 We very much look forward to hearing from you.